loewen-behold/Final-Project-SQL-LHL/QA.md

 - Once I know that I had duplicate data, I recognized that if these duplicates are included in my query, they would affect my aggregate functions.
 More specifically calculations like SUM, AVG, COUNT, etc. are affected because some values would be included multiple times.
 This can ultimately lead us to making false conclusions.
 I would deal with these by making good use of the DISTINCT feature, and then I would double check the calculations afterwards to ensure that the duplicate data was indeed excluded from the results.

 Here's a basic query making use of DISTINCT:

+Query:

     SELECT DISTINCT(visitid), COUNT(*)
     FROM all_sessions
     WHERE totaltransactionrevenue IS NOT NULL;

-2. Finding and dealing with NULL values:
+**2. Finding and dealing with NULL values:**
 - In most cases, I would simply exclude rows with NULL values when they were not needed for my specific query.
 In order to filter for these specific entries, I would use the IS NULL or IS NOT NULL statement in my query.

 Example Query: